temporalio/proposals/ruby/sdk-lightweight.md

   signals :add, 'my.signal.subtract' => :subtract
   queries :get_value, 'my.query.value' => :get_value

-  # It is preferrable in this case to initialize the values before the execution to
+  # It is preferable in this case to initialize the values before the execution to
   # support starting a workflow with a signal
   def initialize
     @value = 0